Staffing | 6 min read

 But the research suggests that isn’t always true.

-2014 University of Pennsylvania study on worker productivity in restaurants found that at certain customer volumes, staff actually perform better with a smaller team working.
+A 2014 University of Pennsylvania study on worker productivity in restaurants found that at certain customer volumes, staff actually perform better with a smaller team working.
 Their findings suggest many managers may be overstaffing their businesses.
 Below, we’re going to break down the study’s findings and explore a few possible takeaways for your scheduling strategy.

 What’s the optimal ratio of workload to staff?